Jungmo/jungmo.github.io/index.md

 ## About

-I graduated from the B.S. degree in the department of Computer Science at Ajou University in 2017.
-I have been a member of AEIS Lab since Jan 2016.
+I received My Bachelors in Engineering (B.Eng.) degree in Software and Computer Engineering from Ajou University in 2017.
+I am a member of AEIS Lab from Jan 2016.

 ## Research Interests